 - Get a hearing test.
 If you are experiencing any signs of hearing loss, schedule an appointment for a hearing test.
 You’ll have better hearing outcomes and help protect your ears from additional damage the earlier you treat your hearing loss with hearing aids or other listening devices.

-For more information or to schedule an appointment, call the hearing experts at Lake Jackson ENT today.
+For more information or to schedule an appointment, call the hearing experts at Lake Jackson ENT & Med Spa today.